 What Visas do you need to visit Ganden Sumtseling Gompa?

 No Tibetan Visa needed despite it being a Tibetan Monastery.
-In fact this could be the best way to see a Tibetan Monastery without actually going to Tibet.
+In fact this could be the best way to see a Tibetan Monastery without actually going to Tibet!
+But it’s cheating of course!
 So you will just need a Chinese Visa.
 I wrote a detailed post on the best way to get a China Visa here by the way: Getting a China Visa.
 I currently own a multi-entry Visa for the People’s Republic of China.